Quick Take

 “AI, if used wisely, can improve people’s lives,” the report states, urging governments and businesses to make choices that expand opportunities rather than eliminate them.
 This approach directly impacts how organizations structure their AI strategies and workforce planning.

-The timing proves crucial as businesses face mounting pressure to demonstrate responsible AI practices.
-Companies following the UN’s human-first approach position themselves ahead of regulatory changes while building sustainable competitive moats.
+Companies following the UN’s human-first approach position themselves ahead of regulatory changes while building sustainable competitive moats in an increasingly scrutinized market environment.

 The Human Development and Capability Association (HDCA) conference brings together researchers, policymakers, and business practitioners from around the world.
 Previously held in New York, Buenos Aires, and Tokyo, the event was founded in 2004 by Nobel Prize-winning economist Professor Amartya Sen and philosopher Professor Martha Nussbaum.